elenacramer/Optimizing-an-ML-Pipeline-in-Azure/README.md

 - define an early termination policy
 All those steps are not necessary when applying AutoML, i.e. AutoML does it for us.
 Another difference is the dataset.

 AutoML has a slighty better accuracy score then HyperDrive.
-This difference might be because the AutoML run used the XXX models and not logistic regression.
+This difference might be because the model of the best AutoML run was a different model than the logistic regression applied in Hyper Drive.

 ## Potential Improvements <a name="improve"></a>
 Here are some possibilities we can explore to perhaps improve the score from the Sckikit-learn pipeline:
-- Try different approaches to handle categorical features, especially those with the biggest possible value range such as "job"
+- Try different approaches to handle categorical features, especially those with the biggest possible value range (e.g. there are 12 different possibilities for the feature 'job'),
-- In the HyperDriveConfig object we can
-    - choose the more exhaustive Grid Sampling strategy
+- In the HyperDriveConfig object we can choose the more exhaustive Grid Sampling strategy.
-    - include an *delay_evaluation* interval at the BanditPolicy